cademis/weather-app/README.md

 - Test the app.
 Try different locations and weather conditions to ensure the app works as expected.
 - Refine the app based on testing.
 Make any necessary adjustments to the logic or UI based on your testing.

+## Backlog

+TODO #8 create some logic of what to pack if certain forcast conditions are met

 # Next action

 TODO #6 if location doesn't exist, clear the forecast info